 And this may take some time.
 In our experience, because farmland tenants don’t change farms that often, it typically takes 5-10 years to locate the right land to rent.
 The USDA reports that 70 percent of acres rented from operator landlords have been rented to the same tenant for over three years.
 Nearly a third of these acres have been rented to the same farmer for over a decade.

 This just means you’ll need to play the long game.
-When you’re looking for new farmland, there are a few things you can do to stand out:
+When you’re looking for new farmland for lease, there are a few things you can do to stand out:

 - Be progressive and demonstrate your investment in sustainable farming practices so you can gain a competitive advantage over other farmers in your area.